imgemp/VI-Solver/README.md

 This package requires python (2.7 or later) and numpy (1.9.1 or later).

 ##Demos
-A few demos are included in the package.
+A few demos are included in the package (see explanations for domains in next section).

 - Demo_BloodBank.py
 - Demo_DangLan.py